openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 Both values are written to the local file system.
 If you loose these files for some reason, openHAB will automatically generate new ones.
-You will then have to reconfigure UUID and secret in the openHAB Cloud service under the _My account_ section. you will need these values to register on the website before connection is accepted.
+You will then have to reconfigure UUID and secret in the openHAB Cloud service under the _My account_ section.
+You will need these values to register on the website before connection is accepted.

 Location of UUID and Secret: